NeuroDataDesign/neurodatadesign.github.io/_pages/syllabus.md

 ### Extra Feedback/Guidance
-- We encourage students to come to class on Fridays for additional feedback.
 - On days when teams are not presenting, we encourage students to meet (either with or without their TA) and discuss their project.
 - TAs may be available outside of class for office hours.